-Impact of Introduction: Studies revealed that this species retards the growth of water hyacinths by feeding on the roots of the plants.
-It has been suggested that the snail be used as weed-control agent in the canals of south Florida.
-The snail has been released in some areas to control hydrilla.
-It has also been released to control snail populations that carry schistosomiasis.
-A study looking at the feeding rate of snails on the eggs of the endangered fountain darter (Etheostoma fonticola) found that Marisa cornuarietis not only fed on the eggs, but a greater portion of the eggs than other nonnative and native snails (Philips et al. 2010).
+A study looking at the feeding rate of snails on the eggs of the endangered fountain darter (Etheostoma fonticola) found that Marisa cornuarietis not only fed on the eggs, but a more significant portion of the eggs than other nonnative and native snails (Phillips et al. 2010).
 Neck (1984) suggested that the San Marcos River introduction of Marisa cornuarietis may compete with Balcones elimia, (Elimia comalensis) populations.

 References: (click for full references)